ryankhaleghi/HongKong-Tweet-NLP/README.md

 # Warframe-Tweet-NLP

-In this project, I will scrape tweets about the game warframe and do Natural Language Processing analysis on them, using spaCy and NTLK.
+In this project, I will scrape tweets about the game Warframe and do Natural Language Processing analysis on them, using spaCy and NTLK.

 Files